Rotator Cuff Surgery

 Superior Capsule Reconstruction

-This newer procedure restores motion and relieves pain when severe rotator cuff tears can’t be repaired.
+This procedure improves motion and relieves pain when severe rotator cuff tears can’t be repaired.
 The shoulder surgeon inserts a tissue graft that attaches from the ball to the socket of the joint.
-It doesn’t replace the rotator cuff, but substitutes for its function, restoring your shoulder’s motion and stability and reducing pain.
+It doesn’t replace the rotator cuff, but substitutes for its function.
+This is a salvage option for people who are too young for reverse shoulder replacement and do not have arthritis.

 Reverse Shoulder Replacement